rleir/virt-shoe/README.md

 Now that the ILOM is working, the keyboard and display are not needed, and you can access the console via the ILOM from any PC.
 When you reboot the server, the ILOM allows you to view the whole thing, except that you may have to restart the browser plugin when you have reset the server.

 Start the server.
 If it is not in its default state new-from-HP, then in the BIOS go to 'System Default Options' and choose the option to Restore Settings/Erase Boot Disk.
-If the RAID settings are not to your liking, change them.
+If the RAID settings are not to your liking, now is the time to change them.

 In the BIOS go to
 ```